UBC-CIC/antimicrobial_app_smart_fhir/README.md

 * **Backend** - In the backend, we are using AWS Comprehend Medical to aid in patient data classification and filtering.

 # Demo
-Try launching the application yourself using the [online dashboard]().
+Try launching the application yourself using the [live demo application]().
 You will need to launch the application from a SMART on FHIR compliant EMR emulator.
 There are a number of of different ones available but we recommend using the [Smart App Launcher Sandbox](https://launch.smarthealthit.org/) as it does not require any code modifications to run.

 You can use the following settings shown below to launch the demo: